 5. Can I use “invincible” in everyday conversation?

-Yes, it’s quite common to use in both formal and informal settings.
+Yes, it’s quite common in both formal and informal contexts.
 For example: “With my new plan, I feel invincible!”
+If you want a comparison in meaning, you can also check beatable meaning definition synonyms and antonyms to see how the contrast is used.